NYCPlanning/edm-overview/.github/ISSUE_TEMPLATE/open-data-updates.md

   - [ ] Receive automated email verifying new E-Designation file from Susan has been moved to M drive w/ appended "as of date" from the email and that *EDes_Generation.py* script (creates shapefile) has been run
         -This can be sent multiple times per month (uses latest one)
   - [ ] Distribute Files - Run  *EDes_BP_Distribution.py* script (update metadata, push files to BytesProduction, package files for webteam)
+  - [ ] Manually generate metadata pdf
+  - [ ] Create web folder in BytesProduction and zip files for CSV and SHP
   - [ ] Distribute Files - Run *EDes_SDE_Distribution.py* script (push to SDE PROD, update lyr metadata)
   - [ ] Update Open Data log
   - [ ] Upload files to Digital Ocean for DE